 The key to any successful business is its talent.
-What would you do if you couldn’t find the people you needed in the entire country, even though you were paying above market wages?
-And you can’t offshore the jobs because of government regulations.
+But what would you do if you couldn't find the people you needed in the entire country, even though you were paying above market wages?
+And you can't offshore the jobs because of government regulations.
+That's where outsourcing talent management comes in.

 The firm has one full-time Web developer on staff.
 When Lim wanted to add to his staff, he says "it is not easy to recruit the right person."
 Most talented Web designers and graphic artists "shun working for a small company like mine."
 And he laments the lack of employee loyalty.
 Even though he paid above average wages, the new employees left after six months.
 The hours he spent recruiting were lost and then he had to repeat the process again.